pypa/packaging/docs/tags.rst

     :param str tag: The tag to parse, e.g. ``"py3-none-any"``.

-.. function:: parse_wheel_filename(path)

-    Parse the *path* of a wheel file, returning a set of :class:`Tag` instances.

-    A set is returned due to the possibility that the wheel filename represents a `compressed tag set`_.
-The path does not need to exist.
-The path may be an :class:`os.PathLike` object.

-    :param typing.Union[str,os.PathLike] path: The path to a wheel file, e.g. ``"packaging-18.0-py2.py3-none-any.whl"``;
-                                               the file does not need to exist.

 .. function:: sys_tags()

     Create an iterable of tags that the running interpreter supports.